-Today I share homemade hummus recipe with you I’m especially proud of.
+Today I share a homemade garlic hummus recipe with you I’m especially proud of.
 It has Turkish roots and is filled with wonderful memories.
-If you are used to store-bought hummus this recipe will help you ditch those artificial foods with a chemical aftertaste forever.
+If you are used to store-bought hummus this simple recipe will help you ditch those artificial foods with a chemical aftertaste forever.

 I’ve created also a little video for you showing you in 55 seconds how easy it is to make it on your own.
 More about it in a minute.